cybera/policy-browser/notebooks/doc2vec_solr_basic_service.md

 #### Potential Narrative?
 Narrative aside, there are considerably more hits with `doc2vec` and `solr` from the advocacy groups than there are any other group for the basic service question, which we can tell easily from the $N>30$ for word pairs.
-Meaning that in terms of answering this question, this group answered signficantly more.
+Meaning that in terms of answering this question, this group answered significantly more.
 I might toss all the telecom groups together to see if their response was similar, as there is probably just more advocacy groups than there are incumbents.

 In terms of a narrative however this isn't as "clear" as it was before for the affordability question where there was clear differences between how the groups discuss it.
 In this case I _think_ the interesting bits might actually end up being outside of the main cluster. for example there's a lot of talk about education, jobs, staying connected etc. that may be interesting in terms of "sub-topics" that we find.
 However, the affordability things may be noise due to statement proximity.